tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Enable cross-domain tracking (alfa feature)
-The server-side GTM container and the Nameless Analytics Server-side client tag must be configured to enable cross-domain tracking.
+The server-side GTM container and the Nameless Analytics Server-side client tag must be configured to make cross-domain tracking works.
 Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).

 If ```enable_cross_domain_tracking``` option is enabled, the client-side tag will set a javascript event listener on every link click.
 When a user clicks on a link with a authorized domain for cross-domain, a javascript event listener sends a ```get_user_data``` request to the server.